ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 {:req1: counter="bar" style="format Step %d:"}

 {: req1}

 - Creation of cryptographic secrets between Server and Client.
 - PDM data flow between Client and Server.

 These steps MAY be in the same session or in separate sessions.
 That is, the cryptographic secrets MAY be created beforehand and used in the PDM data flow at the time of the "real" data session.

 After-the-fact (or real-time) data analysis of PDM flow may occur by network diagnosticians or network devices.
 The definition of how this is done is out of scope for this document.

-## Cryptographic Phase

 ## Client - Server Negotiation